DelphinusLab/continuation-batcher/README.md

-# This is a standalone proof compress & batch tool for zkWASM guest and host circuits.
+# This is a standalone proof compress & batch tool for KZG based ZK proofs.

 ## Motivation

-Delphinus-zkWASM supports a restricted continuation protocol by providing the context read(write) host APIs so that the execution of a large trace can be splitted into multiple code traces and the following trace can access the previous stack and memory.
+Delphinus-zkWASM supports a continuation protocol by providing columns of witness that representes the vm state.
+So that the execution of a large trace can be splitted into multiple code traces and the following trace can access the previous stack and memory.
 The whole process works similar to a context store/restore in a standard operation system.

-The basic idea is to put context in a specific column so that in the proof the commitment of that column is stored in the proof transcript.
-When the batcher batchs a continuation flow of proofs, it checks that the input context commitment is equal to the output context commitment of the previous context.
+The basic idea is to track the commitment of the context column stored in the proof transcript and then provide a configurable circuit component int the proof batcher to resoning about different commitments between proofs.
+In the case of ZKWASM continution implementation, when the batcher batchs a continuation flow of proofs, it checks that the input context commitment is equal to the output context commitment of the previous context.

+Although the tool is initially developped for a specific ZKVM (ZKWASM), it can be used to batch all KZG based proofs and the DSL used to resoning about the commitments and instances still works.
+Also it can be used to support different continuation schemas (eg. flat continuation, rollup continuation) and rollup schemas (eg. layered batching, accululator batching).

+At the end, we provide a solidity generation tool for your fianl round of bathching script so that the proof you generated after execute the batching DSL can be verified on chain and we also provide demo tracking contract with which you can check whether a single proof have been involved in a large batched proof (inclusive proof of the batched proof).

 # Simple Example